Box (BOX)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Box’s free cash flow clocked in at $61.36 million in Q3, equivalent to a 20.4% margin.
-This cash profitability was in line with the comparable period last year but below its one-year average.
-In a silo, this isn’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+Box’s free cash flow clocked in at $97.51 million in Q4, equivalent to a 31.9% margin.
+This cash profitability was in line with the comparable period last year and above its one-year average.

-Box isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while Box’s efficient sales strategy allows it to target and onboard new users at scale, its declining operating margin shows it’s becoming less efficient at building and selling its software.
+Box’s business quality ultimately falls short of our standards.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while Box’s efficient sales strategy allows it to target and onboard new users at scale, its operating margin hasn't moved over the last year.

-Box’s price-to-sales ratio based on the next 12 months is 3.9x.
+Box’s price-to-sales ratio based on the next 12 months is 2.8x.
 This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+We're pretty confident there are more exciting stocks to buy at the moment.